nearform/taurus-gcp/docs/README.md

 - Example Application with CI/CD

 ## Security
-Taurus follows all best practices to keep security on highest level by using:
+Taurus is designed to follow all security best practices in all of its components:
-- Workload identity (allowing to bind GCP service accounts to Kubernetes service accounts without managing credentials)
+- [Workload Identity] (allows to bind GCP service accounts to Kubernetes service accounts without a need to manage credentials)
-- CloudSQL Proxy to securely access Database from an application over encrypted tunnel
+- [CloudSQL Proxy] to securely access Database from an application over encrypted tunnel
-- Allowing access to Kubernetes cluster only to whitelisted IPs
+- Allowing access to Kubernetes cluster only to whitelisted IPs by using [GKE Authorized Networks]
-- Securely managing Kubernetes addons using Gitops approach with Flux
+- Securely managing Kubernetes addons using Gitops approach with [Flux]

 ## GCP Provisioning
 Taurus focuses on the main infrastructure components and we expect you will extend it.
 That's why it's called a boilerplate.